sohamtalukdar/deepstream/README.md

 Update YOLO Configuration: Modify the config_infer_primary_yolov8.txt file to reflect the correct number of classes for your YOLO model.

-Update DeepStream Configuration: Change the URL in deepstream_app_config to point to your data source.

 ## Run DeepStream Application